FAS Incoterm (Free Alongside Ship) – Use and Meaning

 Control Over Shipment Timing:

-With Free Alongside Ship terms, the buyer can coordinate loading timings directly, ensuring adherence to their shipping schedule and preferred timeline.
+With Free Alongside Ship terms, the buyer can directly coordinate the timings of loading to ensure that loading falls within their shipping schedule and preferred timeline.

 What are the Seller’s Responsibilities?